Chicago Board of Trade Building: 1885 building

 "On the evening of December 1, 1885, the tower of the new Board of Trade was illuminated by one of the most powerful lights ever devised, ... and can be seen at a distance of sixty miles".
 The lights were provided with power from the building's own generator.

 In 1882, construction began on the CBOT's new home, which opened at the current location on May 1, 1885.
 The building was designed by William W. Boyington, best known today for his work on the Chicago Water Tower.
-It faced Jackson Street with 180 ft feet of frontage and was built from structural steel and granite taken from the Fox Island quarry near Vinalhaven, Maine.
+It faced Jackson Street with 180 ft of frontage and was built from structural steel and granite taken from the Fox Island quarry near Vinalhaven, Maine.
 With a rear of enameled brick, it was 10 stories tall and featured a tower 320 ft tall containing a large clock and 4500 lb bell, topped by a 9 ft copper weather vane in the shape of a ship.
 The interiors were finished in mahogany and frescoed.
 Construction cost was $1.8 million.
 (Note: equivalent to $ in .)
 With four elevators and a great hall measuring 152 × 161 × 80 ft, decorated by a stained-glass skylight and ornate stone balusters, it was the first commercial building in Chicago to have electric lighting.
 It was also the first building in the city to exceed 300 ft in height and at the time was the tallest building in Chicago.
 The building's formal dedication ceremonies, which were described by a contemporary as "brilliant and imposing", took place on April 29, 1885, and were attended by over four thousand persons including dignitaries from around the world.